 Concerned about your personal smartphone, tablet, laptop, bicycle, TV, books, etc.?

-The College is not responsible for loss or damage to personal property and does not carry insurance to protect the personal property of employees or students.
-However, coverage is available through Haylor, Freyer & Coon, Inc. in Syracuse, New York through a Personal Property Protection program.
-The coverage is available to all Ithaca College students and employees and extends worldwide and insures against a wide range of losses, such as theft, vandalism, fire, accidental damage, etc.
+Ithaca College is not responsible for loss or damage to personal property and does not carry insurance to protect the personal property of employees or students.
+However, coverage is available through Arthur J. Gallagher and Co. via a Personal Property Protection program.
+The coverage is available to all Ithaca College employees and current enrolled students, it extends worldwide and insures against a wide range of losses, such as theft, vandalism, fire, accidental damage (ex. to cell phone or laptop), etc. Once the coverage is purchased it is valid for one (1) year, you choose an effective date during the online enrollment process.

-• If you experience a loss, this policy pays first, even if you have other insurance, i.e. homeowners.
-The policy does not cover unexplained losses.
+• If you experience a loss, this policy pays first, even if you have other insurance, i.e. homeowners’ policy (the policy does not cover unexplained losses; exclusions and sub-limits do apply for certain personal belongings, such as jewelry, art, instruments, and possibly others).